dabudke/dabudke.github.io/README.md

-# website
+# littlekitacho.github.io
-The website for LittleKitacho.
-I wish this could be private.

-This is literally my website for my coding projects.
-What could be more boring?
+This is the repository for my website, littlekitacho.github.io.